antoninp/ap-query-loop/README.md

 # APQL Gallery

 A WordPress Gutenberg block plugin that extends Query Loop with advanced filtering and gallery display capabilities.
-Group posts by taxonomy terms and display them as galleries with full Meow Gallery integration.
+Group posts by taxonomy terms or by meta values and display them as galleries with full Meow Gallery integration.

 ## Description

 This plugin provides a suite of blocks that extend WordPress's core Query Loop functionality:

 - **APQL Gallery**: Render queried posts as an image gallery using featured images
-- **APQL Filter**: Group Query Loop posts by taxonomy and render custom layouts per term
+- **APQL Filter**: Group Query Loop posts by taxonomy or meta and render custom layouts per group
 - **APQL Term Name**: Display the current taxonomy term name with customizable styling and linking

 Each block integrates seamlessly with the WordPress block editor, providing server-side rendering for accurate previews and full integration with Meow Gallery when installed.